The Martingale System: Grow Your Bankroll Formulaically

 Further, you’ve got to account for the vig, which in this case is $21.
 As such, your wager would be calculated by adding $110 + $100 + $21, giving you a total of $231.

 If your week 2 bet is a loser, the size of your week 3 wager is determined by your week 2 wager plus the what you could have potentially won in week 2.
 Additionally, you’ve got to account for the vig.
 As such, your bet would be calculated as follows: $231 + $210 + $43.10 = $474.10.
+During the NFL season all these betting lines are available to wager on in real time, from week 1 to the Super Bowl.

 You can continue to use the martingale method until you eventually produce a winner.